Sheldon H. Jacobson

 Biography

-As Director of the Bed Time Research Institute, he spearheaded the creation of two research videos (“A Healthy Collaboration: Pediatric Immunization and Operations Research”, “Aviation Security: Researching the Risk.”) and launched four websites, all designed to communicate the value of basic research through Broader Impact activities, and promulgate STEM activities for enhancing and growing a technically literate citizenry. (http://bracketodds.cs.illinois.edu, , http://electionanalytics.cs.illinois.edu, http://drivingobesity.cs.illinois.edu, http://redistricting.cs.illinois.edu).
+As the Director of the Bedtime Research Institute, he spearheaded the creation of two research videos (“A Healthy Collaboration: Pediatric Immunization and Operations Research�, “Aviation Security: Researching the Risk.�) and launched websites all designed to communicate the value of basic and applied research through Broader Impact activities and promulgate STEM activities for enhancing and growing a technically literate citizenry.

-He has been recognized with numerous awards, including a Guggenheim Fellowship (2003), the INFORMS George E. Kimball Medal (2020), the INFORMS Saul Gass Expository Writing Award (2020), the INFORMS Impact Prize (2018), the INFORMS President’s Award (2023), the IISE David F. Baker Distinguished Research Award (2017), IISE Award for Technical Innovation in Industrial Engineering (2010, 2013), the Aviation Security Research Award (Aviation Security International) (2002), the Clayton J. Thomas Award from the Military Operations Research Society (2023), the IIE Outstanding Publication Award (2009), the Award for Excellence in the Teaching of Operations Research (IISE Operations Research Division) (2011), and runner-up for the Christopher Columbus Homeland Security Award (Transportation and Border Security) (2010).
-He is an elected Fellow of the American Association for the Advancement of Science (AAAS, 2020), the Institute for Operations Research and the Management Sciences (INFORMS, 2013) and the Institute of Industrial and Systems Engineers (IISE, 2011).
+He has been recognized with numerous professional awards for his research and service contributions.
+These include the George E. Kimball Medal (INFORMS) (2020), Saul Gass Expository Writing Award (INFORMS) (2020), Omega Rho Plenary (2020), INFORMS Voluntary Service Award (2020), INFORMS Impact Prize (2018), President’s Award (INFORMS) (2023), Clayton J. Thomas Award (Military Operations Research Society) (2023), David F. Baker Distinguished Research Award (IISE) (2017), Award for Technical Innovation in Industrial Engineering (IISE) (2010, 2013), Aviation Security Research Award (Aviation Security International) (2002), J. Steinhardt Prize (INFORMS Military and Security Society) (2024), IIE Outstanding Publication Award (2009), Award for Excellence in the Teaching of Operations Research (IISE Operations Research Division) (2011), and a Guggenheim Fellowship (2003).
+He is an elected Fellow of the American Association for the Advancement of Science (AAAS, 2020), the Institute for Operations Research & the Management Sciences (INFORMS, 2013), and the Institute of Industrial & Systems Engineers (IISE, 2011).
 He has also received several best paper and poster awards, including the 2019 INFORMS Best Service Science paper for his research on computational redistricting.

-His leadership and expertise have been used by both government and professional societies.
-He briefed personnel within the Office of Science and Technology Policy (in the executive Office of President George W. Bush) (August 2002, Washington, DC) on issues related to aviation security and assessing the cost and benefit of checked baggage screening strategies.
-He briefed the Advisory Committee on Immunization Practice (ACIP) on a web-site he co-developed for designing optimal pediatric vaccine formularies (October 2001, Atlanta, Georgia.)
-He served on committees for the National Academies, including the National Research Council Committee on Airport Passenger Screening: Backscatter X-Ray Machines (2013-2015), the National Academy of Medicine (NAM) Standing Committee for the Centers for Disease Control and Prevention Division of Strategic National Stockpile (2015-2017), and A Workshop on Medical-Product Shortages: Effects on Patient Health and Opportunities to Predict, Prevent, and Respond to Them (2018).
-He led the NSF-Funded workshop (May 2016, Arlington, VA), Setting a Broader Impacts Innovation Roadmap, in creating new pathways for enhancing Broader Impacts in the Engineering Directorate at the NSF.
-He served as the (elected) Treasurer for the Institute for Operations Research and the Management Sciences (INFORMS) (2015-2016) and as a Program Director in the Division of Civil, Mechanical, and Manufacturing Innovation at the National Science Foundation (2012-2014).
-He was an invited panelist at the 2019 INFORMS Government and Analytics Summit.
+His leadership acumen and technical expertise have been sought by both government and professional societies.
+He briefed personnel within the Office of Science and Technology Policy (in the executive Office of President George W. Bush) on 31 August 2002, on issues related to aviation security research and the cost and benefit of checked baggage screening strategies.
+He briefed the Advisory Committee on Immunization Practice (ACIP) on a website he co-developed for designing optimal pediatric vaccine formularies at their October 2001 meeting in Atlanta, Georgia.
+He has served on committees for the National Academies, including the National Research Council Committee on Airport Passenger Screening: Backscatter X-Ray Machines (2013-2015) and the National Academy of Medicine Standing Committee for the Centers for Disease Control and Prevention Division of Strategic National Stockpile (2015-2017).
+He led the NSF-Funded workshop (May 2016), Setting a Broader Impacts Innovation Roadmap, in creating new pathways for enhancing Broader Impacts in the Engineering Directorate at the NSF.
+He served as the (elected) Treasurer for INFORMS (2015-2016), as a panelist at the INFORMS 2019 Government & Analytics Summit, and as the INFORMS NSF Liaison Chair (2019-2020).
+He was an invited guest for the Oral History program at the Abraham Lincoln Presidential Library and Museum, discussing “Civic Program: Gerrymandering."

 Research Topics